ARM-software/acle/cmse/cmse.md

 * The `N`, `Z`, `C`, `V`, `Q`, and `GE` bits of the `APSR` register.
 * The `FPSCR` register.

+<span id="requirement-1" class="requirement-box"></span>

-> **1** Secure code must clear secret information
+> Secure code must clear secret information from unbanked
-> from unbanked registers before initiating a transition from secure to
+> registers before it initiate a transition from secure to non-secure
-> non-secure state.
+> state.

 ### Non-secure memory access
 When secure code needs to access non-secure memory using an address calculated